brokkr/poca/README.md

 ## Poca
-Poca is a fast, multi-threaded command line podcast client, written in Python 3.
+ A fast, multithreaded and highly customizable command line podcast client, written in Python 3

 ### Features
 Poca allows both for options for each individual subscription and